 TRON Lightcycle Power Run (Tomorrowland, 2016)

-However, while space was and remains the "final frontier," smart tech and virtual reality are a huge component of the modern view of the future.
-This makes TRON, a movie about the human-computer relationship, a perfect fit.
+While space was and remains the "final frontier," smart tech and virtual reality are a huge component of the modern view of the future.
+This makes TRON, a movie about the human-computer relationship, a perfect fit to bring to Tomorrowland.